usnistgov/xslt3-functions/directory-manifest/readme.md

 # XSLT / XProc Directory Manifest

+TODO: Update to support XProc 3.0 - match any version of XProc and handle it the same (overloaded XSLT)

+---

 Writes descriptions of your folder's XML-based contents, dynamically.

 Run XProc (1.0 or 3.0) providing the path to the subdirectory you want and it writes out a report.